 - City Reserves and Fund Balances.
-The City's General Fund contingency remains at 5% of operations not including the department contingencies.
+The City's General Fund contingency remains at 5% (\$1.3 million) of operations, not including the department contingencies.
 In total, the City's reserves are \$25.3 million with \$16.8 million of that residing in the Water and Wastewater Funds.
 Those fund balances indicate the building up of resources for the large future capital expenses and reserves needed for debt coverage that are required by our loan agreements. - Police Department Budget and Public Safety Fee.
 The Proposed Budget slightly increases the Public Safety Fee from its current rate of \$4.50 per month to \$5.50 per month for residential accounts, as well as modifications to the rate structure for commercial accounts.
 The Fee has not been modified since it was initially adopted in 2019.
-The intent, when first adopted, was to ensure that enough revenue was generated to fully fund two positions.
-The proposed increase ensures that these two positions remain fully funded.
+The intent, when first adopted, was to ensure

-• FTEs.
+- that enough revenue was generated to fully fund two positions.
+The proposed increase ensures that these two positions remain fully funded. - FTEs.
 The total full-time equivalents for the City are proposed to increase 9.07 FTE to a total of 92.76.
 New positions include the addition of a grant funded Community Services Officer, a Police Officer, a Public Works Utility Worker, and a Communications Specialist.
 There are also several positions that are expected to be added later in the biennium, including a Senior Accountant, an Administrative Specialist, and a Mechanic.
+This increase also reflects positions that were added during the 2023-2025 biennium.